 The Hole Argument

-The hole argument depends upon a gauge freedom in general relativity; that is, the presence of surplus mathematical structure in general relativity that has no correlate in physical reality.
-The hole argument provides a template for the analysis of gauge freedoms in physical theories.
+Thereby, the hole argument provides a template for the analysis of what are known as ’gauge redundancies’ in physical theories: i.e., the existence of surplus mathematical structure in such theories.
 We learn from it that the identification of surplus mathematical structure cannot be achieved by any a priori or purely mathematical rule.
 Some physical grounds are needed.
-The hole argument provides two grounds that can be used: verifiability—changes in the candidate surplus structure make no difference to what can be verified in observation; determinism—the laws of the theory are unable to fix the candidate surplus structure.
+In line with the above, the hole argument provides two grounds that can be used: (i) verifiability—changes in the candidate surplus structure make no difference to what can be verified in observation; and (ii) determinism—the laws of the theory are unable to fix the candidate surplus structure.

 - 1. Modern Spacetime Theories: A Beginner’s Guide